 Open your Spur dashboard and click Test Plans in the left navigation.

-Navigate to Test Plans
+Navigate to Test Plans from the left navigation

 2